Series of molecular-like doubly excited states of a quasi-three-body Coulomb system

-The photoionisation spectrum calculated with CI-ECS (see~\cite{genevriez21a} for details) is compared to the experimental spectrum in the inset of Fig.~\ref{fig:overview_experimental_spectrum}.
-To take into account nonadiabatic effects in the experiment, which result in small populations of states with $l_i \neq 15$, the theoretical spectra were calculated for several values of $l_i$ ($10-18$) and subsequently added to reproduce as well as possible the experimental data.
+To assess the accuracy of the calculations, the photoionization spectrum calculated with CI-ECS (see~\cite{genevriez21a} for details) is compared to the experimental spectrum in the inset of Fig.~\ref{fig:overview_experimental_spectrum}.
+To take into account the small populations of states with $l_i \neq 15$ in the experiment (see end matter), the theoretical spectra were calculated for several values of $l_i$ ($10-18$) and subsequently added to reproduce as well as possible the experimental data.
 The agreement between theory and experimental is excellent over the entire wavenumber range and makes us confident that the theoretical calculations capture all relevant details of the electron dynamics.

-The analysis of the individual contribution of the thousands of resonances in the spectrum reveals that only a handful of states contribute to the lines marked by the green bars, typically one per value of $L$ and $S$.
-This means that the series is caused by a small ensemble of individual, isolated resonances that can be inspected one by one.
+CI-ECS reveals that only a handful of resonances contribute to the PPS lines in the experimental spectrum, typically one per value of the total orbital-angular-momentum and spin quantum numbers.
 The analysis of the CI coefficients further reveals that these states have predominant $Ndnl$ character, with $l=14$ for the resonance near $-5500$~cm$^{-1}$ and $l=16$ for those near $-4500$~cm$^{-1}$.
 Their autoionization lifetimes fall in the range from 100~fs to a few picoseconds.

-Electron dynamics are best visualized by investigating the six-dimensional two-electron density, $\rho_{LM}(\bm{r}_1, \bm{r}_2) = \left|\Psi_{LM}(\bm{r}_1, \bm{r}_2)\right|^2$.
-To reduce the number of dimensions we use the rotational invariance of the two-electron Hamiltonian and trace over the three Euler angles that define the orientation of the electron--electron--Sr$^{2+}$-ion plane in space~\cite{gremaud98,genevriez21a}.
-The resulting reduced two-electron density $\rho_{L}$ depends only on the two electronic radial distances $r_1$ and $r_2$ and the interelectronic angle $\theta_{12}$.
-Correlations between the radial coordinates $r_1$ and $r_2$ are investigated by tracing $\rho_L$ over the interelectronic angle $\theta_{12}$, resulting in the 2-dimensional functions shown in Fig.~\ref{fig:wavefunctions} for the the two leftmost resonances with $L=17$ near $-4500$~cm$^{-1}$.
+Two-electron dynamics are revealed by inspecting the two-electron probability density $\left|\Psi(\bm{r}_1, \bm{r}_2)\right|^2$ along the radial coordinates $r_1$ and $r_2$ after integrating over all other spatial dimensions.
+They are shown in Fig.~\ref{fig:wavefunctions} (left column) for the the two leftmost resonances near $-4500$~cm$^{-1}$ with a total-angular-momentum quantum number of $L=17$.
 Note that the functions do not include antisymmetrization for clarity.
 Antisymmetrized densities are obtained by mirror symmetry about the $r_1 = r_2$ axis.
-Correlations along the interelectronic angle $\theta_{12}$, on the other hand, are best visualized by fixing the outer electron at a given radius $r$ to generate the conditional density $\rho_L(r_1, \theta_{12} | r_2 = r)$ (right panels in Fig.~\ref{fig:wavefunctions}).